shaurya-src/mr-memeseeks-bot/memes/readme.md

-### Folder containing the randomly selected imageg for upload.
+### Folder containing the randomly selected image for upload.